-Omeprazole liquid, formally known as Omeprazole oral suspension is a liquid form on Omeprazole drug, a prescription-only medication (POM).
+Omeprazole liquid, formally known as Omeprazole oral suspension, is a liquid form on Omeprazole drug, a prescription-only medication (POM).
 Omeprazole liquid can only be prescribed by a GP or other qualified prescriber.
 A liquid formulation of Omeprazole is designed for the administration of the drug in the young population, including babies, toddlers, and children or patients with swallowing difficulties.

 Omeprazole belongs to a group of drugs called Proton Pump Inhibitors (PPIs).
 PPIs stop the production of stomach acid, and generally, this group of drugs is the most effective in controlling the symptoms of dyspepsia and GORD.

 Currently, in the UK, Omeprazole liquid is classified as a ‘special’ product.
-Special products are unlicensed medicines produced on an individual basis when there is no licensed medication that could be prescribed to meet patient’s treatment needs.
+Special products are unlicensed medicines produced on an individual basis when there is no licensed medication that could be prescribed to meet a patient’s treatment needs.

 Other factors that need attention when a ‘special’ is collected from the pharmacy:

-- Storage: some Omeprazole preparations may need to be stored in the fridge, however, check with the pharmacy team on the collection and/or read the information label on the bottle
+- Storage: some Omeprazole preparations may need to be stored in the fridge; however, check with the pharmacy team on the collection and/or read the information label on the bottle

 The indications of Omeprazole liquid are in line with the Omeprazole drug, which is the treatment of (NICE, 2019):

 - Eradication of Helicobacter pylori in combination with antibiotics

 - Zollinger–Ellison syndrome